davidbrowne/dsga/README.md

 This project uses [doctest](https://github.com/onqtam/doctest) for testing.
 We occasionally use [nanobench](https://github.com/martinus/nanobench) for understanding implementation tradeoffs.

-Both MSVC and gcc (for Windows and on Ubuntu on WSL) pass all the tests. clang for Windows passes, but there is 1 test out of 1800 that fails for clang on Ubuntu.
+Both MSVC and gcc (for Windows and on Ubuntu on WSL2) pass all the tests. clang for Windows passes, but there is 1 test out of 1806 that fails for clang-14 on Ubuntu.

 The tests have been most recently run on: